dlowe/nnet/README.markdown

 directories will take intermediate desired output values.

 ## Limitations
-You must include the trailing directory separator on spam and ham directories (allows the program to be portable without wasting precious bytes on figuring out how to concatenate directory and file names...)
+You must include the trailing directory separator on training directories (this allows the program to be portable without wasting precious bytes on figuring out how to concatenate directory and file names...)

 Serialized network files are only portable between systems with the same floating-point representation.

 Making sure not to overfit the network to the training data is a bit of a black art.
 One could use a wrapper script to implement early stopping with a set of test data separated from the training data.

 The topology of the network is fixed: 2^16 inputs, 6 hidden neurons, and one output.

 The learning rate is hard-coded to 0.3.